 From wood to acrylic and everything in between, this duo creates things we’ve never even thought of with their laser engraving machine.
-What is a Kumihimo disk, anyways?
+What is a Kumihimo disk, anyway?
 What about a living hinge?
 See all of this and more at their website.

 Not only do they provide free project templates, but they also have a few eBooks that could be helpful for the beginner laser engraver, including “Laser Cutter 101”, “Laser Cutter Advanced Techniques” and “Starting a Business with a Laser Cutter”.

-We spent quite a bit of time admiring their Showcase, which includes everything from laser cut acrylic shoes, intricate laser cut paper designs, and even laser cut food.
+We spent quite a bit of time admiring their Showcase, which includes everything from laser cut acrylic shoes, intricate laser-cut paper designs, and even laser cut food.
 (Yummy!)
-Check out their blog too, where they’ve got tons more inspiration for your laser engraving dreams, such as this laser cut marquee signage.
+Check out their blog too, where they’ve got tons more inspiration for your laser engraving dreams, such as this laser-cut marquee signage.

-Focused primarily on packaging, Cartonus offers a variety of free templates as well as templates you can purchase.
+Focused primarily on the packaging, Cartonus offers a variety of free templates as well as templates you can purchase.
 For around $15, you can get 150 designs to laser cut your own unique packages.

 Instructables is another website you could spend the better part of your afternoon exploring.
-A simple search for “laser engraving” results in user submitted projects ranging from laser engraved rolling pins to …a laser engraved egg?
+A simple search for “laser engraving” results in user-submitted projects ranging from laser engraved rolling pins to …a laser engraved egg?

-This collection of laser cut item goes to show you that your imagination is the only limit with a laser engraving machine.
+Projects feature photos with detailed instructions you can follow along to create both useful and fun things you can create with your laser engraving machine.
+This collection of laser cut items goes to show you that your imagination is the only limit with a laser engraving machine.
 Engrave every dream, every inspiration onto nearly any surface.

 Contact a sales representative or fill out the form on our website.